kpeckham/ContactsApp/README.md

 # React Contacts App

-This project is a simple CRUD contacts app developed using React.
+This project is a simple CRUD contacts app developed using React and TypeScript.

 To see the current production deployment, please visit https://karlypeckham.com/contacts.